 4 Ways to Grow a Green Lawn Without Using Harsh Chemicals

-A fortunate few are blessed with a green thumb that allows them to sense exactly what lawn care tips their green spaces need to maintain their vibrancy; others need to rely on guides, tips, tricks, and more for providing standard lawn care, much less organic lawn care.
+A fortunate few are blessed with a green thumb that allows them to sense exactly what lawn care tips their green spaces need to maintain their vibrancy; others need to rely on guides, tips, tricks, and more for providing standard lawn care, much less chemical-free lawn care.
 The lawn care market offers some quick-fix weed killers and fertilizers, but they can contain chemicals that aren’t ideal for children, pets, or the environment.
-Providing standard lawn care is simple with these kinds of products, but organic lawn care is another story—though not necessarily a difficult one, thanks to eco-friendly lawn care products, a trusty recipe for a natural weed-killer, and other green lawn care helpers.
+Providing standard lawn care is simple with these kinds of products, but lawn care without chemicals is another story—though not necessarily a difficult one, thanks to eco-friendly lawn care products, a trusty recipe for a natural weed-killer, and other green lawn care helpers.

 “By following best practices, you can maximize the health of your lawn, which can drastically reduce or eliminate the need to even apply products,” says agronomist Bob Mann of The National Association of Landscape Professionals.
-(NALP’s online resource provides tips on establishing a new lawn, proper mowing and water, and recommended fertilization and maintenance.)
+(NALP’s online resource provides tips on establishing a new lawn, proper mowing and watering, and recommended fertilization and maintenance.)

 “That being said, lawn care products do play an important role in enabling healthy lawns, which in turn, help protect our waterways, clean our air, as well as many other important environmental benefits,” he says.